ofirpress/ofirpress.github.io/about.md

 In our latest preprint we show how to improve the ability of LMs to answer complex questions by simply using a better prompt.
 Our [self-ask](https://twitter.com/OfirPress/status/1577302733383925762) prompt has the language model ask and answer sub-questions about the input question before generating the final answer.
 The structure of the self-ask prompt allows us to easily plug in Google Search to answer the sub-questions, which further improves performance.

-During my PhD I spent two years as a visiting researcher at Facebook AI Research Labs on [Luke Zettlemoyer's](https://www.cs.washington.edu/people/faculty/lsz) team where I mainly worked with [Mike Lewis](https://ai.facebook.com/people/mike-lewis/).
-Prior to that, in the summer of 2019 I interned at Facebook AI Research with [Omer Levy](https://levyomer.wordpress.com/).
-Towards the end of my PhD I spent half a year as a visiting researcher at [MosaicML](https://www.mosaicml.com/) on [Jonathan Frankle's](http://www.jfrankle.com/) team.

 <div class="imgcap">
 <img src="/images/me.jpeg" style="width: 33%; height: 33%">